TRON-Bioinformatics/tronflow-vcf-postprocessing/README.md

 [![DOI](https://zenodo.org/badge/372133189.svg)](https://zenodo.org/badge/latestdoi/372133189)

-This pipeline aims at normalizing variants represented in a VCF into the convened normal form as described in Tan et al., 2015.
+This pipeline aims at normalizing variants represented in a VCF into the convened normal form as described in Tan 2015.
-The variant normalization is based on the implementation in vt and bcftools.
+The variant normalization is based on the implementation in vt (Tan 2015) and bcftools (Danecek 2021).
-The pipeline is implemented on the Nextflow framework.
+The pipeline is implemented on the Nextflow (Di Tommaso 2017) framework.

 The pipeline consists of the following steps:
  * Variant filtering (optional)